publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch15B/m__us_usc_t15_s717r.md

     (c) __Stay of Commission order__

-        The filing of an application for rehearing under subsection (a) of this section shall not, unless specifically ordered by the Commission, operate as a stay of the Commission’s order.
+        The filing of an application for rehearing under subsection (a) shall not, unless specifically ordered by the Commission, operate as a stay of the Commission’s order.
 The commencement of proceedings under subsection (b) of this section shall not, unless specifically ordered by the court, operate as a stay of the Commission’s order.

     (d) __Judicial review__